Epirius/Chess_OOP/README.md

 this program is an implementation of chess with:
 - possibility of playing local multiplayer or against ai.
+- choose which side you want to play as against the ai.
 - an AI that uses minimax with alpha beta pruning.
 - possibility of resizing the screen.
 - possibility of creating a new game after the old one is over.
 - possibility of undoing moves.
-- choose which side you want to play as agains ai.
 - choose how many minutes the clock will start with, and number of seconds that will be added to the clock after a move.
 - display all possible moves for a selected piece.
 - text and image buttons that can execute arbitrary lambda functions when clicked.